 Do you want to increase the capacity and resilience of your team?
 Consider a coaching programme.
 This shows employees how to cope better with stress and how they can manage their time more intelligently.
 It will not only benefit them at work, but in their private lives too.

 3. Bespoke benefits are a magnet for talent

 More and more companies realise that attracting and retaining top talent calls for more than just a good salary.
-In today’s highly competitive labour market, workers are increasingly looking at secondary benefits, such as how the company tries to contribute to their wellbeing, personal development and future.
+In today’s highly competitive labour market, workers are increasingly looking at secondary employee benefits, such as how the company tries to contribute to their wellbeing, personal development and future.
 Top talents invariably choose the employers who put the wellbeing of their employees first.
 By taking into account differences within the team and offering flexible benefits that correspond with individual needs.

 Bespoke employee-benefit programmes used to be mainly the realm of large multinationals, but nowadays they are also available for a one-man HR department operating on a much tighter budget.
 Which is good news for SMEs and scale-ups.
 YourCampus allows them to offer their team the same attractive benefits as their larger counterparts.
 This makes it a lot easier to attract and retain good employees.

 4. Boost your credibility and brand reputation

 Employees like to connect with companies that put the wellbeing of their team first, and so do customers.
 If you focus on relevant benefits for your employees, the outside world will see that you consider their health and wellbeing to be important.
 As a credible and caring employer you rise in their estimation.
 And it will set you apart from competitors, who might claim to care about their employees but fall short in practice.